dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 The device state is stored in Azure Active Directory, which grants or blocks access to the files, based on the conditions that you specify.

-If a condition is not met, the user is presented with one of the following messages when they sign in:
+If a condition isn't met, the user sees one of the following messages when they sign in:

--   If the device is not enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal  app and enroll.
+-   If the device isn't enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or isn't registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app and enroll.

--   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website, where they can find information about the problem and how to remediate it.
+-   If the device isn't compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website, where they can find information about the problem and how to remediate it.

-**Conditional access does not apply to external sharing**.
+**Conditional access doesn't apply to external sharing**.
 To learn how to prevent external sharing in your tenant or site collection, see [Manage external sharing for your SharePoint Online environment](https://support.office.com/en-us/article/Manage-external-sharing-for-your-SharePoint-Online-environment-C8A462EB-0723-4B0B-8D0A-70FEAFE4BE85?ui=en-US&rs=en-US&ad=US).

 >[!NOTE]
->If you  enable conditional access for SharePoint Online, we recommend that you disable the domain on the list as described in the  [Remove-SPOTenantSyncClientRestriction](https://technet.microsoft.com/en-us/library/dn917451.aspx) topic.
+>If you enable conditional access for SharePoint Online, we recommend that you disable the domain on the list, as described in the [Remove-SPOTenantSyncClientRestriction](https://technet.microsoft.com/en-us/library/dn917451.aspx) topic.

 ## Support for mobile devices
 The following are supported: